hunt-genes/SMED8020/Day2/README.md

 where the observed heterozygosity rate per individual is plotted on the x-axis and the proportion of missing SNPs per individuals is plotted on the y-axis:

-### Evaluating QC results - missingness and heterozygosity - from Plink in R
+### Evaluating QC results - missingness and heterozygosity - from plink1.9 in R

 Reading the files: